 “Leese, you know I love your shortcake, but you don’t have to cook.
 It’s not a big deal tomorrow.”

-“I’m doing it.
+“Yes I do.
 I’ll be home in half an hour if I can get Bisquick.
 This kid working here is looking for it, pretending that he knows what he’s doing.
-He has no idea.”
+He has no idea.
+Wasting my time.”